AsadYezdan-School/AsadYezdan-School/README.md

 **AsadYezdan-School/AsadYezdan-School**

-A repository for all things I do that I am required to do for school at QMUL while I get my degree.
+A repository for all things I do that I am required to do for school at QMUL and for fun while I get my degree.